House Foods: Subsidiaries

 Its subsidiary House Foods America Corporation is the largest provider of tofu products in the United States.

 House Foods America Corp. has tofu plants in California and New Jersey with a combined capacity of manufacturing 350,000 pieces of tofu per day.
 Its largest competitor in the U.S. tofu market is Vitasoy, followed by Morinaga Milk Industry.

 House Foods America Corp. formerly operated the Japanese curry restaurant chain Curry House.
 It had nine locations across California.
 Its first opened at Weller Court Shopping Center in Little Tokyo, Los Angeles in 1983.
 House Foods sold Curry House in 2019.
-Its new owners closed the chain permanently on Monday, February 24 of 2020.
+Its new owners closed the chain permanently on Monday, February 24, 2020.

 In 2016, House Foods acquired Ichibanya which operates Japan's largest curry restaurant chain, Curry House CoCo ICHIBANYA, with over 1400 outlets across the United States, Thailand, Indonesia, Singapore, China, Taiwan, Malaysia, Hong Kong, South Korea, Vietnam, the United Kingdom, the Philippines, and Japan and soon India.
 It also operates a spaghetti chain Pasta de Coco.

 In addition, House Foods produces high-end and commercial spices through its subsidiaries Gaban and Asaoka Spice, vitamin drinks such as C1000 (飲料), popular anti-hangover drink Ukon no chikara, and health products such as Immuno-LP20 under its subsidiary House Wellness Foods, cellophane noodles or vermicelli through its subsidiary Malony, meat substitute food products and salsa through its subsidiary El Burrito Mexican Food Products Corporation, MRE convenience store food products in Japan such as bread, spaghetti, salad, cream puff, crème brûlée, and bento through its subsidiary Delica Chef, vitamin drinks in Thailand through its subsidiary House Osotspa Foods, and engages in the import and export of food products and agricultural commodities through Vox Trading.